Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model

 Evaluating the derivative (cfr.
 Eq.~\eqref{eq:psiprime}) yields

-where again Eq.~\eqref{eq:horizonrewritten} was used in the last step.
+where again Eq.~\eqref{eq:horizonrewritten} is used in the last step.
 As $R_s/x_{in} \gg 1$, $\kappa_i$ is always negative.
 The approximate solution is thus

 which shows that for positive $t$ the inner horizon is approached exponentially, while in the past ($t < 0$) the geodesic tends exponentially to larger radii.
-From the phase space plot Fig.~\ref{fig:psi} it is evident that the light ray came from $x_{out}$.
+From the phase-space plot in Fig.~\ref{fig:psi} it is evident that the light ray came from $x_{out}$.

-Analogous to before, we find for $x(t) = x_{in} - \epsilon$, the solution
+Analogous to before, we find for $x(t) = x_{in} - \epsilon$ the solution

-Therefore in the future light rays approach the inner horizon exponentially and in the past, they tend to smaller radii, i.e. $x_{min}$ as can again be read off Fig.~\ref{fig:psi} (b).
+Therefore in the future light rays approach the inner horizon exponentially and in the past, they tend to smaller radii, i.e. $x_{min}$ as can again be read from Fig.~\ref{fig:psi} (b).